 We also liked the unique ‘knotty oak’ coffins that are only available from Heathfield Funeral Service and C. Waterhouse, and the choice of navy blue pinstripes for their funeral attire – both features appreciated by the local community.

-They also have a skilled stone-masonry department at the Burwash branch (C. W. Memorials) that can offer good information on the subject of memorial masonry.
+They also have a skilled stone-masonry department that can offer good information on the subject of memorial masonry.
 Unusually, they offer hand-cut lettering on headstones as an option, and they can give you informed guidance about the various local churchyards’ regulations.
 A product of their imaginative helpfulness is the little memorials garden that they have installed behind the Burwash office: the display of examples of real headstones in various shapes and materials enables you to make a better choice than might be possible from looking in a catalogue.